bobalicious/amoss/HTTPCALLOUTMOCKS.md

 ### `allows()`

-Defines that the only calls that are allowed against the service are those defined in against the HttpCalloutMock.
+Defines that the only calls that are allowed against the service are those defined in against the `HttpCalloutMock`.

 Any other call against the service will result in the test failing.